HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/writing.md

 senior colleagues spending a lot of time polishing and iterating the structure of their slide decks before working on the details.
-They would print the deck on paper, pin the slides to a wall, and keep re-arranging them until they were happy with the story line.
+They would print the deck on paper, pin the slides to a wall, and keep re-arranging them until they were happy with the story-line.
 The slides would remain on the wall and subject to re-arrangement until the deck was finalized.

 Fixing the story-line of a document becomes MUCH more expensive once you have